 To set the stage, I used a wash of raw sienna and pulled a wash gradation with a mix of cobalt blue and burnt umber for the area closer to the ground.

-I moistened the top of the roof and while the raw sienna wash was still damp I added some shadows from the trees to right.
-When the house wash was dry enough I added the shadow wash on the left of the house using cobalt blue grayed slightly with a bit of burnt umber.
+I moistened the top of the roof, and while the Raw Sienna wash was still damp, I added some shadows from the trees to right.
+When the house wash was dry enough, I added the shadow wash on the left of the house using Cobalt Blue grayed slightly with some of Burnt Umber.

 Then I noticed the chimney, so I blocked that in with the same blue I used on the side of the house.

-I moistened the entire sky area with a 1 1/2″ wash brush and flicked in a few clouds in the sky using pure cerulean blue and a #12 round, a great color for classic KODACHROME skies.
+I moistened the entire sky area with a 1 1/2″ wash brush and flicked in a few clouds in the sky using pure Cerulean Blue and a #12 round, a great color for classic Kodak-worthy skies.

 Step 5: Next?

-I dried the painting with my blow dryer and, using more of a dry-brush approach, I started drawing in the forms of the bushes and trees with a 1″ flat sable.
-I used sap green and hooker’s green dark for the most part.
+I dried the painting with my hair dryer, and, using more of a dry brush approach, I started drawing in the forms of the bushes and trees with a 1″ flat sable.
+I used Sap and Hooker’s Green Dark for the most part.
 I took care in the way the shapes of the tree foliage lay over the sky areas.

 Using various green values and shades from the puddles laying around, I used a #6 round sable and indicated some grass here and there.

-Using a mix of permanent rose, burnt sienna and cadmium orange, I painted the local color on the roof.
-While that was damp I used a purple mix to lay the shadows on the roof.
-I used the same purple and a touch of cobalt blue and added some detailing and shadows on the white front door area.
+Using a mix of Permanent Rose, Burnt Sienna, and Cadmium Orange, I painted the local color on the roof.
+While that was damp, I used a purple mix to lay the shadows on the roof.
+I used the same purple and a touch of Cobalt Blue to add some details and shadows on the white front door area.

-Some hooker’s green dark and burnt umber were mixed and I added dark clumps of grasses across the foreground, playing with the overall patterns that have arisen as the painting has progressed.
+Some Hooker’s Green Dark and Burnt Umber were mixed and I added dark clumps of grasses across the foreground, playing with the overall patterns that have arisen as the painting progressed.

-I grabbed the #10 round sable and dipped into the blue mix from the previous step and used it to tone down the ground foliage, trying to push it back in the distance, and push the large front bush closer to the corner of the house.
+I grabbed the #10 round sable and dipped into the blue mix from the previous step, using it to tone down the ground foliage and trying to push it back in the distance while pushing the large front bush closer to the corner of the house.

 An additional blue wash was then laid over the side of the house to adjust the apparent depth.

-Using a #6 round sable I used a cobalt blue, burnt umber and pthalocyanine blue mix to add shutter details like the hinges and such.
+Using a #6 round sable, I used a Cobalt Blue, Burnt Umber, and Phthalocyanine Blue mix to add shutter details like the hinges and such.

-Mixing a darker green wash I started indicating tree trunks and branches on the right-hand side.
+Mixing a darker green wash, I started indicating tree trunks and branches on the right side.

 Step 10: All Done!

-After letting the painting set out for a day I brought it out again and looked at it with a loose mat.
+After letting the painting set out for a day, I brought it out again and looked at it with fresh eyes.